Find a Meeting Near You Phone icon 800-643-9618

 • Decreased mental concentration

-In addition, weed suppresses the gag reflex; thus, you may not be able to throw up alcohol when your body needs to.
-This in turn can lead to a rise of blood alcohol to dangerous levels, leading to alcohol poisoning.9
+In addition, weed suppresses the gag reflex.
+This means you may not be able to throw up alcohol when your body needs to.
+This can raise your blood alcohol to dangerous levels, leading to alcohol poisoning.

 Long-Term Effects